 So in that section, you have 3 further sections, ‘Hue’ which is your base color, so red, green etc

-Then you have ‘Saturation‘ this is where you can either make the color ridiculous bright and unrealistic looking or go the opposite way with the slider and start to drain the color out of the image making it a more grey looking color, this section is good for dulling a color down darkening it and making it look more off in the distance when you drain the color out and then lighten it, but we’ll not get into that to detailed as that can be an entire tutorial all by itself, ha I had to add that in there as I’m starting to paint again and this has been something I’ve been looking at that works both for art and photography, BUT! anyway…
+Then you have ‘Saturation‘ this is where you can either make the color ridiculous bright and unrealistic looking or go the opposite way with the slider and start to drain the color out of the image-making it a more grey looking color, this section is good for dulling a color down darkening it and making it look more off in the distance when you drain the color out and then lighten it, but we’ll not get into that to detail as that can be an entire tutorial all by itself, ha I had to add that in there as I’m starting to paint again and this has been something I’ve been looking at that works both for art and photography, BUT! anyway…

 Then we have ‘Luminance’ which is like or the same sort of as ‘Vibrance’ in Photoshop, so what this will do is to Brighten your color or darken it down.